Our Mutual Friend: Plot summary

-Meanwhile, Wrayburn has obtained information about Lizzie's whereabouts from Jenny's father, and finds the object of his affections.
-Headstone engages with Riderhood, now working as a lock-keeper, as Headstone is consumed with executing his threats against Wrayburn.
-After following Wrayburn up river and seeing him with Lizzie, Headstone attacks Wrayburn and leaves him for dead.
-Headstone tries to place blame for the assault on Rogue Riderhood by dressing in similar clothes when doing the deed and throwing his own clothes in the river.
+Meanwhile, Wrayburn has obtained information about Lizzie's whereabouts from Jenny's father and finds the object of his affections.
+Following Wrayburn upriver, Headstone engages with Riderhood, now working as a lock-keeper.
+Headstone is consumed with executing his threats against Wrayburn.
+After following Wrayburn up river and seeing him with Lizzie, he attacks Wrayburn and leaves him for dead.
+Headstone had tried to place blame for the assault on Rogue Riderhood by dressing in similar clothes when doing the deed and throwing his own clothes in the river.
 Riderhood fetches the bundle of clothing.
-Lizzie finds Wrayburn in the river and rescues him, with Jenny's help, who has discovered Fledgeby's trick, and reconciled with Mr Riah.
-Wrayburn, on his deathbed, marries Lizzie, and suppresses any hint that Headstone was his attacker to save her reputation.
-When he survives, he is glad that his near-death experience brought him into a loving marriage; although her social inferiority had not bothered him, he believes Lizzie would not otherwise have married him due to the social gulf between them.
+Lizzie finds Wrayburn in the river and rescues him, with the help of Jenny, who discovered Fledgeby's trick and reconciled with Mr Riah.
+On his deathbed, Wrayburn marries Lizzie and suppresses any hint that Headstone was his attacker to save her reputation.
+When he survives, he is glad that his near-death experience brought him into a loving marriage.
+Although her social inferiority had not bothered him, he believes Lizzie would not otherwise have married him due to the social gulf between them.

-Headstone learns Wrayburn is alive, recovering from the brutal beating, and married to Lizzie; he is overcome with the hopelessness of his situation.
-Riderhood attempts to blackmail Headstone.
-Confronted by Riderhood in his classroom, Headstone is seized with a self-destructive urge and flings himself into the lock, pulling Riderhood with him; both drown.
+When Headstone learns Wrayburn is alive, recovering from the brutal beating, and married to Lizzie, he is overcome with the hopelessness of his situation.
+Riderhood confronts Headstone in his classroom and attempts to blackmail him.
+Headstone follows him back upriver and – seized with a self-destructive urge – grabs Riderhood and flings both of them into the lock, where they both drown.

 Meanwhile, Silas Wegg has, with help from Mr Venus (an "articulator of bones"), searched the dust mounds and discovered a later will of the Elder Harmon, which bequeaths his estate to the Crown rather than the Boffins.
 Wegg decides to blackmail Boffin, but Venus has second thoughts and reveals the plot to Boffin.

 It gradually becomes clear to the reader that John Rokesmith is in fact John Harmon.
-Harmon had switched clothes with his shipmate en route to London, because Harmon wanted an opportunity to learn about his betrothed before claiming his inheritance; the shipmate agreed, with the intention of stealing Harmon's money.
-However, Riderhood had drugged, robbed, and dumped both Harmon and his shipmate in the river.
-Harmon survived the attempted murder, and maintained his alias to try to win Bella Wilfer for himself, rather than his inheritance.
+Harmon had switched clothes with his shipmate en route to London, because he wanted an opportunity to learn about his betrothed before claiming his inheritance.
+The shipmate agreed, with the intention of stealing Harmon's money.
+However, Riderhood had drugged, robbed, and dumped both Harmon and his shipmate into the river.
+Harmon survived the attempted murder and maintained his alias to try to win Bella Wilfer for himself, rather than his inheritance.
 Now that she has married him, believing him to be poor, he throws off his disguise.
 It is revealed that Mr Boffin's apparent miserliness and ill-treatment of his secretary were part of a scheme to test Bella's motives.